Skip to content

 Q&As from Zoomadog Customers

-A: Yes, a Small wheelchair allows for weight fluctuations between 5kg - 15kg, so your Westie will be good in this range.
+A: Yes, a Small wheelchair allows for weight fluctuations between 5kg - 15kg.

-Dogs who have got problems with their forelegs, or are front amputees, can do very well with the Quad wheelchairs.
+Dogs with problems in their forelegs, or are front amputees, can do very well with the Quad wheelchairs.
 These support the whole torso and not just the hips.
 The front wheels act like stabilisers on a bike.

-A: The wheelchairs are great for dogs that have weak back legs, they usually adapt really well to them and are soon up and running.
-They can get a bit tired at first because they will be doing more exercise than they are used to but they soon build up fitness.
-The wheelchair kit comes with everything you need but it is possible to buy different harnesses and belly supports, which might be more comfortable if your dog is going to use the wheels for many years.
+A: The wheelchairs are great for dogs that have weak back legs, they usually adapt quickly to them and are soon up and running.
+Dogs can get a bit tired at first because they will be doing more exercise than normal, so build up their fitness.
+The wheelchair kit comes with everything you need but it is possible to buy different harnesses and belly supports, which might be more comfortable if your dog is going to use the wheels for many years to come.

 Q. "Hi, I am nervous about not taking the right measurements etc for the wheelchair for my German Shepherd.
 Please could you give me an explanation as to what I need to do, I do need it in the simplest of terms!"